weisheme/k8-automation/README.md

 ### Release

-Releases are managed by the SDM.
-Press the "Release" button in Slack or the Atomist dashboard.
+Releases are managed by the [Atomist SDM][atomist-sdm].
+Press the "Release" button in the Atomist dashboard or Slack.

+[atomist-sdm]: https://github.com/atomist/atomist-sdm (Atomist Software Delivery Machine)

 ---